tomasferrarisenda/bootstrap-lab/README.md

 6. Start the "exercise" managed-controller
 7. When provisioned, access the "exercise" managed-controller UI at ```http://cloudbees-core.local/exercise/```

-**NOTE**: Addind the Pipeline Template Catalogs through CasC would crash de provisioning of the managed controller, so these next steps need to be done manually.
+**NOTE**: Adding the Pipeline Template Catalogs through CasC would crash de provisioning of the managed controller, so these next steps need to be done manually.
 <!-- **NOTE**: I tried to automate these next steps but couldn't get the CasC for the managed controllers to work.
 We need to do them manually.
 8. Go through wizard.
 Install all suggested plugins
 9. Create credentials in "exercise" managed-controller for dockerhub.
 ID and description must be ```dockerhub```.